-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2017-2018 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION
+PRIVATE INSTITUTION FIRST-YEAR UNDERGRADUATES

-Tuition: 36,700 36,700

-PUBLIC INSTITUTION
+43,686 43,686

 Tuition:

+PUBLIC INSTITUTION Tuition:

 In-district:

+in district.

 In-state (out-of-district):

-Out-of-state:
+Out of states

-NONRESIDENT ALIEN:
+Out-of-state: NONRESIDENT ALIEN:

 Tuition:

-REQUIRED FEES:
+REQUIRED FEES: 340 340

-170 170
+REQUIRED FEES.
+340 340

-ROOM AND BOARD:
+ROOM AND BOARD: 12,924 12,924

-(on-campus) 11,004 11,004
+(on-campus)

 ROOM ONLY:

 (on-campus)

 BOARD ONLY:

 (on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+omprehensive tuition and room and es):ther: • oom and board

-Other:

-G2.
-Number of credits per term a student can take for the stated full-time tuition 12_minimum n no_maximum G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
-Yes 🖾 No G4.
-Do tuition and fees vary by undergraduate instructional program?
-Yes No If yes, what percentage of full-time undergraduates pay more than the tuition and fees re- eported in G 1?56
+nber of credits per term a studen num nomaximu

+nber of credits per term a student nt can take for the stated full-ti me tuition 12minin num nomaxim

+tuition and fees vary by year of s nt can take for the stated full-ti me tuition 12_minin senior)? ⊠ No

+- nt can take for the stated full-tistudy (e.g., sophomore, junior, saduate instructional program? me tuition12minin senior)? ⊠ No □ No

-Common Data Set 2013-2014 G5.
+G5.
 Provide the estimated expenses for a typical full-time undergraduate student:

 Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies: 1,080 1,080 1,080
+Books and supplies: 930 930 930

-Room only: 8,460
+Room only: 6454

-Board only: 2,500 2,700
+Board only: 1382 1884

-Room and board total (if your college cannot provide separate room and board figures for commuters not living at home):
+Room and board total (if your college cannot provide separate room and board figures for commuters not living at home): -

-Transportation: 640 1,000 1,000
+Transportation: 680 764 822

-Other expenses: 1,660 1,660 1,090
+Other expenses: 1390 1390 1390